Flatout007/algo_problems/RUBY_ON_RAILS/Rails_Routes.md

 ### Rails's Router Helper Methods

-<i>If you build URLs by hand in Rails, you're doing it wrong.</i>
+:pushpin: <i>If you build URLs by hand in Rails, you're doing it wrong.</i>
-Always prefer the routing helpers to building your own URLs through string interpolation.
+:pushpin: Always prefer the routing helpers to building your own URLs through string interpolation.
 The routing helpers are less error prone and tedious.

 | Name / Required Arguments | Returns the URL: |
 |---------------|   --------------- |